Managing SOPS secrets for Kubernetes deployments ft. ArgoCD

 Lets say you have a published captain-olm chart and you would like to use it in your project.
 For that you can clone the contents of examples/umbrella-example to the root of your project. there you will find a few files:

-• argo.yaml for ArgoCD deployment
+for ArgoCD deployment.sops.yaml

-• helm directory with:
+for defining your encryption- helm directory with:

-• secrets-values.yaml that you encrypt using SOPS.
+that you encrypt using SOPS.

 Chart.yaml: